surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pipelines.md

 ```

 For another example, you can pipe the output of `Get-Item` or `Get-ChildItem`
-within the PowerShell registry provider to the `New-ItemProperty` cmdlet.
+within the PowerShell Registry provider to the `New-ItemProperty` cmdlet.
 This
 example adds a new registry entry, **NoOfEmployees**, with a value of **8124**,
 to the **MyCompany** registry key.